harsha1439/React-Redux/README.md

-# React-App-Store_Inventory_Mgmt
+# React-Redux App

-## A simple React implementation Which can be used for store Inventory Management.
+## A simple React-Redux App implementation Which works similar to Instagram.

 ## Running

 ### First npm install to grab all the necessary dependencies.

-### Then run npm start and open localhost:3000 in your browser.
+### Then run npm start and open http://localhost:7770/ in your browser.

 #### Production Build